-According to historical analyses, after an individual analysis of overdue trade receivables, the Company understands that trade receivables overdue for more than 180 days should be provided for as loss, except for transactions already signed.
-This valuation approximates management's expectations based on expected losses under CPC 48/ IFRS 9, and for that reason no additional provision is recognized.
+According to historical analyses, after an individual analysis of overdue trade receivables, the Company understands that trade receivables overdue for more than 180 days should be provided for as loss.
+The Company reviews its expected losses, considering renegotiated amounts, assiduity and the history of payments.